yaninyzwitty/hyperpb-go/README.md

 ## Compatibility

-`fastpb` is experimental software, and the API may change drastically before `v1`.
+`hyperpb` is experimental software, and the API may change drastically before `v1`.
 It also does not implement all of Protobuf: currently, the following are not supported: